hopkinss/py_class/source/assignments.rst

 .. code-block:: Python
    :caption: Activity 1 - Console input/output

-    Crete a script that uses the console to capture some required demographic data about a subject(e.g. id, sex, age, race, ect..).
+    Create a script that uses the console to capture some required demographic data about a subject(e.g. id, sex, age, race, ect..).
 When you have all the information fore a subject, display the data on the console in a nicely formatted presentation.

     * add some validation to ensure the input is acceptable (e.g. no strings for age, no missing values for sex)